docksal/docksal/docs/content/stack/zero-configuration.md

 ## Zero-configuration {#zero-configuration}

 You can simply create a `.docksal` folder in your project root and run `fin project start` (`fin start` for short).
 The default stack (`$HOME/.docksal/stacks/stack-default.yml`) will be loaded and used to create containers in this case.
+Default Document Root path where all web-accessible files should be is `docroot/`.

 This is a great way to start developing a new project.
 This approach can also be used on a permanent basis, if your needs are simple. `stack-default.yml` extends the configuration from `services.yml`,